Khatkhate: Khatkhate surname

 Khatkhate (खटखटें) is a well-known last name in Saraswat Brahmin (GSB) community hailing from Konkan province of Maharashtra state and the coastal region of Goa in India.
-Additional information on the surname is available at Khatkhate Wadi.

 Khatkhate curry

-In Indian Cuisine, khatkhate (खतखतें) curry is an exotic mixed vegetable stew of Goan cuisine.
-This dish is usually prepared for weddings, pujas, and other occasions.
-Khatkhate is a Goan and Konkani dish.
+Khatkhate (खतखतें) is a mixed vegetable stew prepared in Goan Hindu cuisine.
+It is commonly prepared for Goan Hindu weddings, religious ceremonies, and festive occasions like Ganesh Chaturthi.

-Khatkhate curry is prepared with at least five vegetables, plus grated coconut, jaggery, kokum, tamarind, tirphala/tepphal (Sichuan pepper — a special spice from the Konkan region), dried red chili, garam masala powder, and turmeric powder.
+Khatkhate is prepared with at least five vegetables, plus grated coconut, jaggery, kokum, tamarind, tirphala/tepphal (Sichuan pepper, dried red chili, garam masala powder, and turmeric powder.
 The vegetables include radish (mooli), potato, sweet potato (ratala), carrots, corn on the cob, pumpkins (bhopala), and any seasonal vegetables.

 Khatkhate ladu

-In Konkani Cuisine, Khatkhate ladu (खतखतें लाडू) is a traditional gourmet delicacy from Malvan, Maharashtra.
-Khatkhate ladu are prepared by binding, in a ball, sugar-coated crispy croissants (called "khaja" by native Konkani population).
-The specialty of Khatkhate ladu is that they are very dry, hard and crisp from outside but contain moist and soft cores that are often filled with sugary syrup.
+Khatkhate ladu (खतखतें लाडू) is a traditional sweet delicacy from Malvan, Maharashtra.
+The laddus are prepared by binding sugar-coated crispy sev strands, locally known as khaja, into a ball.
+A distinctive feature of khatkhate ladu is their dry, hard, and crisp exterior, which contrasts with a moist and soft core that is often infused with sugar syrup.
+Despite the shared name, khatkhate ladu is a separate preparation and is not consumed with the khatkhate vegetable stew.